HoangQuan-dev/intellikit-be/GraphQL_Examples.md

 ## 4. Complete Example Workflow

-Here's a complete example workflow for testing the ChatGPT tool:
+Here's a complete example workflow for testing the Gemini chat tool:

 ### Step 1: Create a System Prompt